Fuel-Link/gas-pump/ditto/README.md

 (...)
 ```

-Creating the Plate object will output it's generated **ThingID**, annotates this value. which is in format `org.eclipse.ditto:<Generated_Thing>`, since this value will be placed in the ESP32 License Plate Reader, for it's identification the Ditto Service.
+Creating the Plate object will output it's generated **ThingID** (annotate this value), which is in format `org.eclipse.ditto:<Generated_Thing>`, since this value will be placed in the ESP32 License Plate Reader, for it's identification the Ditto Service.

 ## Connecting to MQTT